 Black Pipy lens

-The Black Pupil Lens is a specialized and medical contact lens designed to correct the appearance of the eye in cases of color change or corneal, iris or impact pupils (such as traumatic traumatic damage to the iris), eye diseases (such as Aniridia or Leukocoria) or congenital anomalies.
-These lenses simulate the natural appearance of pupil and iris by covering damaged or colorless areas, and in addition to improving beauty, they may help reduce light sensitivity in patients.
-Unlike conventional colored lenses, Black Pipy lenses are often custom -made and supervised by ophthalmologist to ensure that they match the curvature of the cornea and do not disrupt the vision.
-Using these lenses as a non -invasive and reversible method is a less risky option than surgeries such as corneal tattoos, but requires careful health and regular monitoring to prevent complications such as infection or dry eye.
+The Black Pupil Lens is a specialized and medical coact lens designed to correct the appearance of the eye in cases of color change or corneal, iris or impact pupils (such as traumatic traumatic damage to the iris), eye diseases (such as Aniridia or Leukocoria) or congenital anomalies.
+These lenses simulate the natural appearance of pupil and iris by covering damaged or colorless areas, and in addition to improving beauty, they may help reduce light sensitivity in paties.
+Unlike conveional colored lenses, Black Pipy lenses are often custom -made and supervised by ophthalmologist to ensure that they match the curvature of the cornea and do not disrupt the vision.
+Using these lenses as a non -invasive and reversible method is a less risky option than surgeries such as corneal tattoos, but requires careful health and regular monitoring to preve complications such as infection or dry eye.
 This method should be selected after a comprehensive evaluation by the specialist and according to the specific circumstances of each person.

-Color contact lenses:
+Color coact lenses:

 Drug therapy: